 What is the history of the OES?

 The Ohio Exploration Society was formed in the summer of 2000 in Columbus, Ohio.
 Originally consisting of three members, the OES began exploring old cemeteries around Franklin County.
 During the first few months of the society’s existence, no photos were taken and no historical information was researched.
 Then in October of that year, the three members decided to create a website to document the locations they were visiting.
 The original six pages of the website were uploaded and the OES’ presence on the Internet began.
 The OES had always investigated the reportedly haunted locations that we explored, but it wasn’t until the fall of 2004 that we offered private paranormal investigations to property owners.
 With over three gigabytes of material on the website today, the OES has grown dramatically as a group and as a resource of information to those interested in the lost and forgotten histories of Ohio.

 What does the OES do?

 In the most basic sense, the OES explores and documents the history and legends of locations we have visited.
 Sometimes in full gear, wearing coveralls and respirators and other times armed with only a camera, the OES visits man-made and natural wonders around the state.
-We have visited everything from well-known historical sites to abandoned prisons to dilapidated cemeteries to beautiful parks.
+We have visited everything from well-known historic sites to abandoned prisons to dilapidated cemeteries to beautiful parks.
 We photograph and document these locations, publishing them on our website for all to view and enjoy.

 Why does the OES do this?